 4. Get a programmable thermostat.

 One of the best energy saving investments you can make this winter is a programmable thermostat.
+They cost as little as $25 and allow thermostat temperatures to be programmed to a schedule.

 Set a lower temperature for times when you are typically out of the house or sleeping.
 Then raise it just before coming home.
+This method is much more energy efficient and a great way to use your heating system in a smart and cost effective way.

 As the cost of heating rises, take the time to invest in little repairs that will save you money in the long run.